brimdata/zed/docs/zq/language.md

 ```
 where `<id>` is an identifier representing the field name referenced.
 If a field name is not representable as an identifier, then [indexing](#indexing)
-may be used with a quoted to string to represent any valid field name.
+may be used with a quoted string to represent any valid field name.
 Such field names can be accessed using `this` and an array-style
 reference, e.g., `this["field with spaces"]`.